 Typical portable devices and media include laptops, tablets, flash drives, CDs, external hard drives, smartphones, and more.
 The keyword is “unencrypted.”
 If lost or stolen devices are encrypted according to HHS standards, there is no breach.

-So after four years of breach notifications (required by HITECH Act, the Breach Notification Interim Final Rule and now Omnibus Rule requirement), if a breach event is due to an unencrypted portable device the conclusion is potentially going to be willful neglect and the resulting penalties will then be very costly, as in the millions of dollars for the larger entities and approaching one million dollars for smaller entities.
+Breach notifications are required by HITECH Act, the Breach Notification Interim Final Rule, and now Omnibus Rule requirement.
+If a breach event is due to an unencrypted portable device, the conclusion is potentially going to be willful neglect.
+Resulting penalties for improper security measures and lack of a risk management plan will then be very costly.
+For example, larger entities will be fined millions of dollars and almost one million dollars for smaller entities.

 Add to that the potential for civil action lawsuits, cost of providing free credit report access to the individuals involved in the breach, damage to reputation, potential for additional audits and corrective action plans, and the overall negative impact can be very extensive.
 And all of the above could simply be due to a copier hard drive or a flash drive.

-The authors are certain that many, if not all of you have read news about breach events.
-But just in case, here are some examples:
+We are certain that many, if not all of you, have read news about breach events.
+This is why a PHI Vulnerability Assessment is necessary.
+Just in case, here are some breach examples:

 The OCR settled a case with Affinity Health Plan for $1.2 million that involved several photocopiers that they had rented.
 Affinity surrendered the tools to the owner without erasing the data.
 The photocopiers were then sold to a national news network and they did a TV expose when they discovered the ePHI.